khakhalin/notes/keywords/logging.md

 The hierarchy of logging levels: `DEBUG < INFO < WARN < ERROR < FATAL`

-Most logging traditionally happens at `DEBUG` level, while warnings and errors are to report bad news. `INFO` level is a bit of a mystery: supposedly, it is needed to offer a very basic markup of code behavior, to position Warnings within this markup.
+Most logging traditionally happens at `DEBUG` level, while warnings and errors are to report bad news. `INFO` level is a bit of a mystery: supposedly, it is needed to offer a very basic markup of code behavior, to position Warnings and Errors within this markup.
 Some say, you should get no more 1 info-level message for every 20 debug-level messages.
 But it also means that one shouldn't really use `INFO` level within packages, as every function in a package may be called thousands of times during a normal script execution.

 Some people also position a `TRACE` level either somewhere between `DEBUG` and `INFO`, or the other way around - even lower than `DEBUG`.
 A classic python logger doesn't support this level though.